Allman-PSE-Research-Team/Asunder/docs/getting_started/installation.rst

 Python Support
 --------------

 The core package supports Python 3.10, 3.11, 3.12, 3.13, and 3.14.
-The
+The graph
-mainstream ``graph`` and ``viz`` extras are also expected to work across those versions.
+backends and ``viz`` extra are also expected to work across those versions.
 The ``legacy`` extra is maintained on a best-effort basis on Python 3.13 and 3.14 because it depends on upstream legacy dependencies.

 Notes
 -----